uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > promote critical thinking on past events by ensuring that memorialisation processes are complemented by measures fostering historical awareness and support the implementation and outreach of high-quality research projects, cultural interventions that encourage people’s direct engagement and educational activities…
 States should ensure the availability of public spaces for a diversity of narratives conveyed in artistic expressions and multiply opportunities for such narratives to engage with each other…
-[States must also] take into consideration the<!--x-->
-cultural dimension of memorial processes, including where repression has targeted indigenous peoples.[^233]
+[States must also] take into consideration the <!-- page 345 -->cultural dimension of memorial processes, including where repression has targeted indigenous peoples.[^233]

 The Commission concurs with these conclusions and recommendations.
 They are consistent with our own findings on the residential schools commemoration projects.